RobWiederstein/open_data_leg/README.markdown

 - 34th in computer science and statistics AP
 - 35th in open data 500 companies
 - 35th federal funding in for data science R & D funding
-- 38th in developming human & business capital
+- 38th in developing human & business capital
 - 38th for data availability
 - 39th in software service jobs
 - 44th in broadband
 - 45th in STEM degrees
 - 47th in data science job listings
 - 48th for legislative data
+-
 ## 50 State Comparison Open Data Portals

 The sites tend to be of three kinds:  transparency, geographic information system (GIS) or the more comprehensive open data portal.
-Much of the table below was prepared, excepting some formatting changes,  by [Meta S. Brown, States Offer Information Resources: 50+ Open Data Portals, Forbes (Apr.
+Much of the table below was prepared by [Meta S. Brown, States Offer Information Resources: 50+ Open Data Portals, Forbes (Apr.
 30, 2018)](https://www.forbes.com/sites/metabrown/2018/04/30/us-states-offer-information-resources-50-open-data-portals/#9377e3452257).
+In some states, both the sites for GIS and open data were included.
+The data were then merged with the open data portal rankings by the Center for Data Innovation.

+There were six top ranked states.
+The Center for Data Innovation stated that these six states were highlighted because "they have specific open-data policies, open-data portals and machine-readibility written into their open data policies."
+Incorporating the requirement of machine-readibility into law allows developers immediate access to usable data.
+The McKinsey report, mentioned above, uses the phrase "liquid" instead of machine-readable.
+Too often Kentucky's data, where available, is in a pdf format making it very difficult to convert to a machine-readable format.

 | state          | url                                                              | type | enactment | data_portal_rank |
 |----------------|------------------------------------------------------------------|------|-----------|------------------|